 This has been a hard comparison since they do things differently.

 As a security precaution, Wordfence employs a firewall.
-It includes an Endpoint Firewall, which is more secure and fully compatible with WordPress than it is with a cloud-based firewall.
+It includes an Endpoint Firewall, which is more secure and fully compatible with WordPress than a cloud-based firewall.

 A security scanner is provided, which analyzes plugins, themes, and core files regularly.
-This looks for backdoors, SEO spam, and a variety of other issues.
-Wordfence may be used to track live traffic such as the origin, time, IP address, and other site traffic characteristics.
+This looks for backdoors, SEO spam, and various other issues.
+Wordfence may track live traffic, such as the origin, time, IP address, and other site traffic characteristics.

 Wordfence features a two-factor authentication that protects against brute force assaults, manual blocking, suspicious activity blocking, and account blocking using compromised passwords.